polkadot-fellows/xcm-format/README.md

 Operands:
 - `network: NetworkId`: The remote consensus system to which the message should be exported.
-- `destination: InteriorMultiLocation`: The location relative to the remote consensus system to which the message should be sent on arrival.
+- `destination: InteriorLocation`: The location relative to the remote consensus system to which the message should be sent on arrival.
 - `xcm: Xcm`: The message to be exported.

 As an example, to export a message for execution on Statemine (parachain #1000 in the